F-Stack/f-stack/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

     actual block header.

 *   size - the size of the data block, including the header itself.
-    For end-of-memseg structures, this size is given as zero, though it is never actually checked.
-    For normal blocks which are being freed, this size value is used in place of a "next" pointer to identify the location of the next block of memory that in the case of being ``FREE``, the two free blocks can be merged into one.

 Memory Allocation
 ^^^^^^^^^^^^^^^^^

-On EAL initialization, all memsegs are setup as part of the malloc heap.
-This setup involves placing a dummy structure at the end with ``BUSY`` state, which may contain a sentinel value if ``CONFIG_RTE_MALLOC_DEBUG`` is enabled, and a proper :ref:`element header<malloc_elem>` with ``FREE`` at the start for each memseg.
+On EAL initialization, all preallocated memory segments are setup as part of the malloc heap.
+This setup involves placing an :ref:`element header<malloc_elem>` with ``FREE`` at the start of each virtually contiguous segment of memory.
 The ``FREE`` element is then added to the ``free_list`` for the malloc heap.

+This setup also happens whenever memory is allocated at runtime (if supported), in which case newly allocated pages are also added to the heap, merging with any adjacent free segments if there are any.

 When an application makes a call to a malloc-like function, the malloc function will first index the ``lcore_config`` structure for the calling thread, and